jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 is largely due to the growing targeting of cloud\- based infrastructure, exploitation of trusted business relationships, and development of more specialized skills by the threat actors.
-Microsofts Digital Crimes Unit (DCU) believes that increased intelligence sharing across the public and private sectors will enable a faster and more impactful response against
+Microsoft’s Digital Crimes Unit (DCU) believes that increased intelligence sharing across the public and private sectors will enable a faster and more impactful response against